 Conformant CCSDS implementations shall be able to forward or deliver bundles whose total size, including all extension blocks, is less than or equal to 10*(2^20) bytes (10 MB).

-Disposition of larger bundles is implementation-specific.
+NOTE – Disposition of larger bundles is implementation-specific.

 SERVICE DESCRIPTION